30

 ssh-add -K /Users/you/.ssh/id_rsa

-Moving SSH keys to a root-owned location
+Moving SSH keys to a Root-Owned Location

-- Create a suitable root-owned directory, e.g., /etc/ssh/keys, under which authorized keys are stored.
+• Create a suitable root-owned directory, e.g., /etc/ssh/keys, under which authorized keys are stored.

-- Create a subdirectory under this directory for each user, and move each user's authorized_keys file to /etc/ssh/keys//authorized_keys.
+• Create a subdirectory under this directory for each user, and move each user's authorized_keys file to /etc/ssh/keys//authorized_keys.

-- Finally, change set AuthorizedKeysFile /etc/ssh/keys/%u/authorized_keys in /etc/ssh/sshd_config.
+• Finally, change set AuthorizedKeysFile /etc/ssh/keys/%u/authorized_keys in /etc/ssh/sshd_config.

 The maximum time which computer uses is taken on the internet where it sends and receives data.
 This tutorial is made to let you know that these various technologies are adaptable and responsive.

-You can club these technologies together for creating a state of the art system.
-But beware of the fact that each mechanism and process has a vital role to play in the whole process.
+You can club these technologies together to create a state-of-the-art system.
+But beware that each mechanism and process has a vital role to play in the whole process.
+To set up an SSH connection, you will need to get a Linux VPS: get it now and start creating.

 I'm fascinated by the IT world and how the 1's and 0's work.
-While I veture into the world of Technology I try to share what I know in the simplest way possible.
-Not a fan of coffee, a sweet addict and a self accredited 'master chef'.
+While I venture into the world of Technology, I try to share what I know in the simplest way with you.
+Not a fan of coffee, a travel addict, and a self-accredited 'master chef'.